ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==20 - 21:55== It's Chai and I's anniversary.
 Nothing much happened but my love for her is still overflowing.
 She's still sick and I still took care of her.
 We slept a lot and played 99 Nights on ROBLOX.

 ==24 - 23:59== I tried to break up with Chai in the evening.
 We had an argument in the chats while she's in the bathroom.
 We didn't push through with it.
 I went out to buy her medicines and snacks.
 I was sleepy the entire day.
 I don't know where this will lead us or if it makes us love each other more.

+==25 - 23:13== Chai and I played ROBLOX in the afternoon.
+Then, Chai, my sister, and I watched ***Kpop Demon Hunters*** (2025) in the evening while eating chips.

+==26 - 22:44== Chai and I played *Drop a Poop* in the morning.
+Then we ate lunch, and I fell asleep until late afternoon.
+Then we ate dinner.
+I tried to produce music today but it's difficult.
+I played guitar in the evening with Chai.